Job Description for Founders Day Chair

 • Assign volunteers for set up, equipment checks, program coordination, photographs, reception, membership drive and cleanup for the day of the event.

-• File a report in a procedure book with samples of invitations, publicity and handouts for your successor.
+• File a report in the procedure book with samples of invitations, publicity and handouts for your successor.